Cuparra/Bio-inspired-Algorithms/README.md

 # Bio-inspired-Algorithms

-I developed these algorithms for my sole propose only during graduation, so there is no intention be made by the Github community.
+I developed these algorithms for my sole purpose only during graduation, so there is no intention be made by the Github community.

 - Particle Swarm Optmization (PSO).
 - Continuous Bee Colony Optimization.